 Bats might also use the site for foraging purposes, however, to put this into perspective, bats are known to use numerous kinds of sites to forage for food.
 The grassland will undoubtedly offer some foraging potential and the hedgerows will offer both foraging potential and navigational aids for commuting bats.
-Therefore, Bat Activity Surveys will be required.
-Additionally, should the hedgerows or the trees be impacted by the development, Bat Emergence Surveys for the oak / ash trees and will be required.
+Therefore, should the hedgerows or the trees be impacted by the development, Bat Emergence Surveys for the oak tree and Bat Activity Surveys for the site will be required.